Azure/azure-kusto-go/README.md

 #### From a Stream

-Instestion from a stream commits blocks of fully formed data encodes (JSON, AVRO, ...) into Kusto:
+Ingestion from a stream commits blocks of fully formed data encodes (JSON, AVRO, ...) into Kusto:

 ```go
 if err := in.Stream(ctx, jsonEncodedData, ingest.JSON, "mappingName"); err != nil {